So What are the Pension Scheme Rules Again?

 25th April, 2014

 When you are young, the world seems a reasonably simple place.
-When I started in pensions in the early 1990s, most trustees and members at least thought they knew where they stood.
+When I started in pensions in the early 1990s, most trustees and members at least thought they knew where they stood with the basic pension scheme rules and standards.
 The Trustees had a “well funded” scheme largely invested in equities, valued every 3 years by the same Scheme Actuary who had valued it since the days of the abacus, using the same actuarial basis – an interest rate of 9%, salary escalation of 7% and fixed 5% pension increases.

 Some employers were on prolonged contribution holidays.
 Members accrued 1/60th of salary for each year of service.
 What could possibly go wrong?

 Fast forward 20 years.

 Through Maxwell, historically low interest rates, the coming and going of the Minimum Funding Requirement, OPRA to the Pensions Regulator, the Financial Assistance Scheme, the Pension Protection Fund, Tax “Simplification”, Trustees’ Knowledge and Understanding, Liability Driven Investment, the rise and fall and rise again of the buy-out market, successive rises in the State Pension Age … and suddenly the world is extremely complicated.

 Employers have headed for the exit gates.
 Mass scheme closures and cessation of defined benefit accrual.
 Schemes once in surplus are now taking down companies.
 Big companies.

 Members face uncertain futures.
 What exactly will those DC pots buy?
 Will they be getting their full DB promise?